nlewo/swayctl/README.md

 Basically, this allows to create named workspaces and bind them to indexes (from 1 to 10) in order to access them quickly.

+### The `swayctl` usage:

+    swayctl

+    USAGE:
+        swayctl <SUBCOMMAND>

+    FLAGS:
+        -h, --help       Prints help information
+        -V, --version    Prints version information

+    SUBCOMMANDS:
+        bind      Bind a workspace to an index.
+The destination workspace must have a name help      Prints this message or the help of the given subcommand(s) list      List all workspaces
+        move      Move a container to a workspace rename    Rename a workspace
+        show      Show a workspace

 ### My Sway configuration

     # Switch to indexes